SichangHe/igem-2022-dku-backup/src/contribution.md

 collaboration with Duke.
 It contains actual wet lab gel pictures and troubleshooting advice for future iGEM teams to reference.
 Last but not least,
-we created a model for our iGEM team members to collaborate using GitLab.
+we created a model for our iGEM team members to collaborate using GitLab as an open source platform.

 ## Cell surface display platforms